alexpaul/TagsCollectionView/README.md

 The `ItemIdentifiers` are of different types, namely a `Tag` type and an `Article` type.

-The `UICollectionDiffableDataSource` is made to work with both types by making the `ItemIdentifier` a `AnyHashable` type.
+The `UICollectionDiffableDataSource` is made to work with both types by making the `ItemIdentifier` an `AnyHashable` type.

 ```swift
 UICollectionViewDiffableDataSource<SectionKind, AnyHashable>